AdobeDocs/commerce-frontend-core/src/pages/guide/themes/apply-storefront.md

 ---
-title: Apply and Configure a Storefront Theme | Commerce Frontend Development
+title: Apply and Configure a Theme | Commerce Frontend Development
 description: Learn how to apply and configure storefront themes in Adobe Commerce and Magento Open Source.
 ---